Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Guidelines and Their Generalizability

 \subsection{Generalize to New Applications}

-In Section~\ref{sec: guidelines}, we conclude two guidelines: (i) the combination of holiday and temporal position is generalizable beneficial; (ii) \emph{Raw-Gating} is more generalizable than other investigated context modeling techniques.
+In Section~\ref{sec: guidelines}, we conclude two guidelines: (i) the combination of holiday and temporal position is generally beneficial; (ii) \emph{Raw-Gating} is more generalizable than other investigated context modeling techniques.
 To test the generalizability of these two guidelines, we conduct experiments on three new applications, namely the bike demand prediction tasks in NYC (bike-sharing), the traffic speed prediction task in California, and the pedestrian count task in Melbourne.

-The `Bike NYC' dataset is collected from New York City’s Citi Bike bicycle sharing service \footnote{https://www.citibikenyc.com/system-data}, we predict the bicycle demand in the next hour for each bike station.
-The `PEMS BAY' dataset records the traffic speed information from 325 sensors in the Bay Area \cite{li2017diffusion}.
-We predict the traffic speed in the next hour for each sensor.
-The `Pedestrian Count' dataset is collected from the open data website of Melbourne\footnote{https://data.melbourne.vic.gov.au/explore/dataset/pedestrian-counting-system-monthly-counts-per-hour/information/}.
-We select 55 sensors that record pedestrians count from 2021-01-01 to 2022-11-01.
-We predict the crowd counts in the next hour for each sensor.
+Dataset details are in Appendix~A.

 In Table~\ref{tab: new_applications}, \textit{Raw-Gating (Holi-TP)} incorporates the combination of holiday and temporal position by \emph{Raw-Gating}.
 For comparison, \textit{No Context} shows the results that no contextual features are taken in.
 The experiments are conducted based on \textit{STMeta}.
-We observe that, without meticulous selecting the context modeling technique and contextual feature combinations, we directly incorporate holiday and temporal position by \emph{Raw-Gating} and get remarkable improvement than the model doesn't consider any contextual features.
-With contextual features, the prediction performance of these three applications consistently improves (up to 4.88\% and 3.94\% in terms of RMSE and MAE respectively), demonstrating the generalizability of our guidelines.
+We observe that, without meticulously selecting the context modeling technique and contextual feature combinations, we directly incorporate holiday and temporal position by \emph{Raw-Gating} and get remarkable improvement compared to the model that doesn't consider any contextual features.
+With contextual features, the prediction performance of these three applications consistently improves (up to 4.88\% and 3.94\% in terms of RMSE and MAE, respectively), demonstrating the generalizability of our guidelines.
 However, our guidelines don't mean the combination of holiday and temporal position and \textit{Raw-Gating} are always capable for every STCFP application.
 Besides, even though we may get better performance, we still may benefit from more robust and advanced context modeling techniques or taking other contextual feature combinations.